mzazon/awesome-cloud-projects/aws/container-observability-monitoring/container-observability-monitoring.md

    echo "✅ ECS cluster with Container Insights created"
    ```

-   The ECS cluster is now configured with Container Insights enabled, providing automatic metrics collection from tasks and services.
-The task execution role includes necessary permissions for CloudWatch logs and X-Ray tracing, enabling comprehensive observability for containerized applications running on ECS Fargate.
+   The ECS cluster is now configured with Container Insights enabled, providing automatic metrics collection from tasks and services running on Fargate.
+The task execution role includes necessary permissions for CloudWatch logs and X-Ray tracing, enabling comprehensive observability for containerized applications running on the fully managed ECS platform.

 6. **Deploy Sample Applications with Observability**: